 Here you’ll find reviews of the best online streaming apps.
 They allow you to watch your favorite TV shows, movies, documentaries, or news broadcasts whenever and wherever you choose (everywhere you have internet access).

-You’ll find all of the details below, but here’s a quick look at our favorites:
+You’ll find all of the details below, but here’s a quick look at my favorites:

 - Best Overall: Tubi